 Like most humans, I am flooded with thoughts like this most hours of the day.
 I can't deal with that frustrating student one more day.
 I can't figure out how to improve my finances.
 I can't finish writing this stupid fucking book.

 I can't.
 It's too much.
 No one could do this.

 Forget all of the action sequences the cast and crew of The Matrix trilogy spent years sweating over.
 Forget the months of martial arts and weapons training.
+Forget the aching joints and permanent injuries.
 Forget the practical effects and special effects.
-Forget the camera tricks and lighting, forget the editing, forget the sound effects.
+Forget the camera tricks and lighting, forget the editing, forget the killer soundtrack.

 But first, he meets a boy bending spoons just by looking at them.
-This advice that the boy gives Neo becomes a mantra Neo repeats to himself later: "There is no spoon."
+This advice that the boy gives Neo becomes a mantra he repeats to himself later as he transitions from ordinary mortal to The One: "There is no spoon."

 I need to start reminding myself of this quote more often, because it always, always, always works on me.

 Annoying student?
 There is no spoon.

 Running low on cash?
 There is no spoon.